sora-xor/sora-docs/src/id.md

 # Identity

 SORA allows you to store profile information in order to identify and discover people across the network.
-It's convenient for users to use the identity and registrar feature.
+It's convenient for users to use the identity and registrar features.
 A tutorial is provided below on how to set up an identity for yourself.

 ## Register an Identity